Team History

 2018

-The difference is noticed with the team claiming it’s first victories in the Tour de France through Martin and Kristoff.
+The difference is noticed with some important victories, with the team claiming it’s first wins in the Tour de France through Dan Martin and Alexander Kristoff.

 2019

-New riders strengthened the team’s roster, with a clear focus on talent and youth.
+New riders continue to strengthened the team’s roster, with a clear focus on talent and youth.

 The year brings success with victory in a major Classic through Kristoff at Gent-Wevelgem and the revelation of Tadej Pogačar : first with wins at the Volta Algarve and Tour of California before claiming three stage wins and third overall in his Grand Tour debut at the Vuelta España.